 (7) A QSE may vary the quantity of the Ancillary Service Resource Responsibility on Resources without obtaining prior ERCOT approval during the time window beginning 30 seconds prior to a five-minute clock interval and ending ten seconds prior to that five-minute clock interval, provided that the QSE complies with its total Ancillary Service Supply Responsibility.

+(8) If a Resource has an MIM Plan pursuant to Section 3.11.7, Microgrid Island Mode Plan, then the QSE representing the Resource must activate the MIM Plan when the conditions specified in the Plan occur.
+To recommit the Resource, the QSE shall coordinate with ERCOT by following procedures outlined in the MIM Plan.
+During this period, the Resource’s COP status shall be OUT.